Toyota halting contributions to U.S. lawmakers who opposed Biden certification - News Break

 Toyota halting contributions to U.S. lawmakers who opposed Biden certification

-WASHINGTON, July 8 (Reuters) - Toyota Motor Corp's (7203.T) political action committee will halt donations to U.S. members of Congress who voted against President Joe Biden's election certification in January, the company said on Thursday.
+WASHINGTON (Reuters) -Toyota Motor Corp said on Thursday its political action committee will halt donations to U.S. members of Congress who voted against President Joe Biden’s election certification in January.

 The largest Japanese automaker has faced harsh criticism for donations to some lawmakers - members of then-President Donald Trump’s Republican Party - who voted against certification of Biden’s win in some U.S. states.